tomokawaguchi/dcs-employee-list-app/README.md

 ## Future Goals

-1. Completing all the unit testing for both frontend and backend.
-I need to make my fundamentals more solid for the testing and write more cases to be better at it.
+1. Completing all the testing for both frontend and backend.
+Currently working on the testing with Mokito for the backend.

 2. I would like to refactor my CRUD methods especially returned values from service layer to controller layer.
 At the moment I believe there are not enough indicator/response specified in the controller.